jesseduffield/jesseduffield.github.io/_posts/2026-2-14-Are-AI-Agents-Cognitive-Ozempic.md

 Which brings us to agentic AI.

 Joe Blow can now build a fully deployed website with a single prompt.
 Access: equalised.
 But can Mr Blow build a software product with two million lines of code and thousands of paying customers, each pushing for conflicting features?
 I've been vibe-coding with Opus 4.6 and it is genuinely some next-level sci-fi shit.
 But once I've told Opus to go off and build me a feature, am I sitting there twiddling my thumbs?
 No, I'm opening up another tab and spinning up another agent to build another feature.
-And I continue enlisting agents into my army until I hit the limits of my cognitive ability; the thing which has always been the primary bottleneck in knowledge work.
+And I continue enlisting agents into my army until I hit the limits of my architectural, technical, product, and plain cognitive abilities; the things which have always been the primary bottleneck in knowledge work.

 Right now, AI looks like a classic amplifier.
 It handles the median-skill parts of knowledge work, and the remaining value accrues to the people with judgment, taste, and vision.
 Skills that are _less_ evenly distributed than the routine work AI replaces.